 If you're totally new to IRC and want to start chatting right away, there's an easy way to do this.

 Go to webchat.freenode.net and enter a username and the channel you want to enter.
 For instance, to join in one of the openSUSE Project meetings, just enter #opensuse-project in the Channels field.
 Or just follow this link and enter a username.

-This will open a session
+This will open an IRC chat session.

 General help on IRC

 Launch XChat and enter a nickname for yourself.
 Then, under Networks, scroll down to FreeNode and click connect.
 Wait a bit and when the connection is complete, enter SUSE in the "Join this channel" box, and click OK.

 Watch and learn a bit, then just blurt out your question.
 Not all questions get answered.
 Don't take it personally.
 It depends a bit on the time of the day, who is around, and what mood they're in.
 Smart questions are more likely to be answered.
 See http://catb.org/~esr/faqs/smart-questions.html

 You can also type '/msg SUSEhelp !help'.
 This will move you to a second window where you are having a private chat with the server software help bot.
 In this window you can just type !wireless to get the distilled knowledge of the help chat folks on wireless.
 Following are the other keywords.
 This list is sort of a FAQ of the questions that are being asked over and over.
 You will see these being invoked from time to time in the live chat window for people's questions.